-Third, updating of beliefs has a systematic impact on future search decisions.
-The more confident subjects are of being a high type the more frequently they engage in costly search.
+search.
 The previous period belief is by far the most important predictor of the decision to search in the current period, dominating demographic factors and risk preferences.
 Thus, an individual's decision to search or not search is endogenous to the process, due to changing beliefs about his or her type.

 Fourth, we find that subjects search too much or too little as compared to a situation in which they know their types with certainty.
 A substantial fraction of low types search, and some high types do not search.
-The low types who search are those who are overconfident, and believe that they have a high chance of being a high type.
-The high types who do not search are those who underconfident, believing they have a low chance of being the high type.
+The low types who search are too optimistic and believe that they have a high chance of being a high type.
+The high types who do not search are too pessimistic, believing they have a low chance of being the high type.
 These findings illustrate the potential for people with the same objective type to endogenously arrive at different beliefs, and thereby make different search decisions.